AK-100 (rifle family)

 The AK-100 family is a series of Kalashnikov rifles, based upon the AK-74M, intended for export sales.
 The family of rifles offers the AK-74M system, in multiple cartridges and lengths.

 AK-100 series

 5.56×45mm AK-101 assault rifle.

-The original AK-100 series rifles were introduced in 1994 and are categorized by all having black polymer handguards, folding polymer stocks, and use of AK-74M internal systems.
+The original AK-100 series rifles were officially offered for export since March 1993 and are categorized by all having black polymer handguards, folding polymer stocks, and use of AK-74M internal systems.
 Parts are highly interchangeable.